SonySemiconductorSolutions/aitrios-edge-mdt/README.md

 ## Framework extensions

-The AI Toolchain is making use of several framework extensions.
+The Edge-MDT is making use of several framework extensions.
 The extensions are installed as dependent libraries of the MCT and Converter
 packages: